KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	(as long as a light provider is configured).
 Publishes also imidiatly a message.
 	Push button can be hold which will trigger extra messages.
 	Sub-Topic(s): "button" / "button1s" / "button2s" / "button3s" (all out only)
+	This peripheral has basic discovery support.
+The button and button1s will show up as e.g. binary_sensor.dev123_button.

 ### ADC
 	Configuration string: "ADC"
 	Purpose: publish raw ADC value once per minute Sub-Topic(s): "adc" (out only)
+	This peripheral has discovery support, it will show up as e.g. sensor.dev123_adc.

 ### Light
 	Configuration string: none